Antoine Walker: Boston Celtics (1996–2003)

 After Walker's sophomore season, he declared for the 1996 NBA draft and was picked sixth overall by the Boston Celtics.
 In the 1996–1997 season, Walker made the All-Rookie First Team and led the team in scoring (17.5 ppg) and rebounding (9.0), as the team had its worst season in franchise history, 15–67.
 The following season, Pitino was reunited with Walker as the new coach of the Celtics and he made the All-Star team as a reserve while averaging 22.4 ppg and 10.2 rpg.
 He also scored a career-high 49 points in a loss against the Washington Wizards.
 Walker's success led to his appearance on the cover of NBA Live 99.

-In the '98 draft, the Celtics had the 10th pick and chose swing man Paul Pierce.
-The next few years, Pierce and Walker were a talented duo for the Celtics.
+In the 1998 draft, the Celtics had the 10th pick and chose swing man Paul Pierce.
 In the 2001–2002 season, Walker had his best overall season by helping lead the Celtics to a 49–33 record and their first playoff berth in seven years.
-He was second on his team in scoring (22.0), first in rebounds (9), and first in assists, (5.0).
+He was second on his team in scoring (22.0), first in rebounds (9), and first in assists (5.0).
 Pierce and Walker took the team to the Eastern Conference finals, where they fell to the New Jersey Nets in six games.
 The next season, Walker made his third All-Star team.
 On February 20, 2002, former Kentucky teammate Tony Delk was traded to the Celtics, reuniting Walker with him.

-Dallas Mavericks (2003–2004)
+Dallas Mavericks (2003–2004) and Atlanta Hawks (2004–2005)

-Just 10 days before the start of the 2003–04 season, Walker was traded with Delk to the Dallas Mavericks for Raef LaFrentz, Chris Mills, and Jiří Welsch.
-Walker was used in a relatively limited capacity on his new team due to the number of high-caliber players populating the Mavericks' roster.
-Included on that team was Antawn Jamison, newly acquired from the Golden State Warriors.
+Ten days before the start of the 2003–04 season, Walker was traded with Delk to the Dallas Mavericks for Raef LaFrentz, Chris Mills, Jiří Welsch, and a 2004 first-round draft pick.
+On August 8, 2004, Walker and Delk were traded again, this time to the Atlanta Hawks for Jason Terry, longtime Hawk Alan Henderson and a conditional 2007 first-round draft pick.
+As the pick did not convey, Dallas received cash considerations from Atlanta instead.

-Atlanta Hawks (2004–2005)

-On August 8, 2004, Walker and Delk were traded again, this time to the Atlanta Hawks for Jason Terry, longtime Hawk Alan Henderson and a draft pick.

-Return to Boston (2005)
+Return to Celtics (2005)

 On February 24, 2005, Walker was traded back to the Celtics in a deal that sent Gary Payton, Tom Gugliotta, Michael Stewart, and a first-round draft pick to the Hawks.
 (Payton was released by the Hawks and re-signed with Boston for the remainder of the season).
 Walker started all 24 remaining games for the Celtics, averaging 16.3 points and 8.3 rebounds a game as the Celtics advanced to the playoffs before losing to the Indiana Pacers in a 7-game first round series.
 For his second stint with the Celtics, Walker briefly chose to wear the uniform number 88, as his trademark 8 jersey was being worn by rookie Al Jefferson.
-Jefferson would switch to number 7 after 2 games.
+Jefferson would switch to number 7 after two games.